OlPrognimak/market-bot/README.md

 ## Configuration

 Main configuration is in `src/main/resources/application.yaml`.
-Spring Boot is configured as a non-web application, database settings are under `app.datasource` and `spring.jpa`, and the bot settings are under the `market-bot` prefix.
+Spring Boot is configured as a servlet web application, database settings are under `app.datasource` and `spring.jpa`, and the bot settings are under the `market-bot` prefix.

 ```yaml
 app: